 The Ermita de la Agonía is Liberia’s oldest church, built in 1865.
 With whitewashed walls made of a mixture of adobe, clay and even horse dung, it’s Guanacaste’s embodiment of Spanish colonial architecture.
-The church, which stands in the city center on 25 de julio Avenue, was restored in 2012 after years of looking slightly dilapidated.
+The church, which stands in the city center on 25 de Julio Avenue, was restored in 2012 after years of looking slightly dilapidated.

 The Guanacaste Museum

 Liberia’s Central Park is a few steps from the Guanacaste Museum.
 The park is quaint and dotted with trees and benches that offer shade and a break from the blistering Guanacaste sun.
-A gazebo and bandstand looks out onto another whitewashed church, Iglesia Inmaculada Concepción de María.
+A gazebo and bandstand look out onto another whitewashed church, Iglesia Inmaculada Concepción de María.

 Ad Astra Rocket Company

 Yes, you read that correctly.
 If plasma rocket propulsion systems are your thing, or if you’re looking for an outing to entertain and educate the kids, take the family on a tour of Ad Astra Rocket Company, located just 13 km outside of Liberia.
-Directed by Costa Rica’s very own retired NASA astronaut, Franklin Chang Díaz, Ad Astra is located on the Liberia campus of EARTH University, a world famous agricultural university.
+Directed by Costa Rica’s very own retired NASA astronaut, Franklin Chang Díaz, Ad Astra is located on the Liberia campus of EARTH University, a world-famous agricultural university.
 Tours of the rocket company are organized for a minimum of 10 people.
 Contact us for more info on this tour.

 The German Bakery

 Ok, there’s nothing Costa Rican about this bakery, but if you’re in Liberia, you have to stop here on your Costa Rica Escapes itinerary.
-German couple Betty and Johannes Berie use naturally fermented dough, a traditional German wood oven and German recipes to create the most wonderful black and whole wheat breads, cakes and pastries.
+German couple Betty and Johannes Berie use naturally-fermented dough, a traditional German wood oven and German recipes to create the most wonderful black and whole wheat bread, cakes and pastries.
 Stop for provisions or for a meal at Café Restaurant Europa.
 The bakery has a kids’ playground and trampoline and is located on Highway 21, a few minutes from the airport.